BlazerYoo/princeton-introml.github.io/README.md

 ## About
 This website contains the course notes for COS 324 - Introduction to Machine Learning at Princeton University.
 The notes were prepared by professors Sanjeev Arora, Danqi Chen and undergraduates Simon Park, and Dennis Jacob.

-If you have any comments or feedback, please submit them [here](https://bit.ly/cos324-feedback)
+If you find any typos or mistakes, or have any comments or feedback, please submit them [here](https://bit.ly/cos324-notes-feedback).
+It will be helpful if you specify the version of the notes.
+The last modified date can be found on the copyright page.

 ## Full Version
 [Introduction to Machine Learning](files/COS324_Course_Notes.pdf){:target="_blank"}